Below are a list of frequently asked questions by students.

 4. What is the Bridge to Success Program?

-The Bridge to Success Program is a six-week intensive program who have been identified as being underprepared in 2 or more academic areas.
+The Bridge to Success Program is a seven-week intensive program who have been identified as being underprepared in 2 or more academic areas.
 Please see #2 above for more information on what it means to be underprepared.
 Students underprepared in 2 or more areas are required to pass the Bridge to Success Program before they can be fully accepted to Shawnee for the upcoming semester.
-For more information, please visit the Bridge to Success Program web page.
+For more information, please visit the Bridge to Success Program page.

 5. What is the FYE class or First-Year Experience?